GModal/vSwell/README.md

    * Threshold Low
       * db level BELOW the High Threshold where the effect resets for a new trigger
       * REPEAT: this value is *subtracted* from the Threshold High for the low threshold
+   * Trigger Delay
+      * Delay before an envelope begins, after a trigger event.
+A longer delay can reduce artifacts at the start of an envelope
    * Trigger EXT
       * An external trigger parameter, like a CV
    * Trigger by audio ON